How to Keep Your Cool After a Hurricane

 Portable emergency generators produce between 1,000 and 17,000 watts, enough to power multiple rooms in your home.

 If you want to power your air conditioner, the largest portable emergency generators will technically do it, but we don't recommend this.
+The extreme spikes in power can fry the electronics and manufacturers might not warranty the damage.

 Keep in mind also that air conditioning is hardwired so you can’t plug it into your generator.
 Your electrician will need to install a manual transfer switch to connect your generator with your electrical panel.